White Sox vs. Guardians Player Props Betting Odds

-Player props are available for Luis Robert and Steven Kwan, among others, when the Chicago White Sox host the Cleveland Guardians at Guaranteed Rate Field on Thursday at 2:10 PM ET.
+Sportsbooks have listed player props for Luis Robert and others when the Cleveland Guardians host the Chicago White Sox at Progressive Field on Monday at 6:10 PM ET.

 Bet on this matchup or its props with DraftKings!